qertoip/guru_watch/README.md

    This prevents controllers from being tested in isolation from the application.
    Instead of hard coding concrete use case classes controllers should probably use an abstract factory.
- * Entities are not completely "web" free.
+ * Entities are not 100% "web" free.
-   For example they include ActiveModel::Conversions module which adds #to_param method.
+   They include ActiveModel::Conversions module which adds #to_param method.
    Instead, this module should probably be included on the fly by a Presenter into the singleton class of the data structure which represents the said Entity in a ResponseModel.